Running around 125 miles, it can easily be driven in a few hours, but there’s so much to see that it’s best to see it slowly.

 Enjoy eclectic flavors in Miami like Cuban food in Little Havana.
 Islas Canarias Restaurant and Versailles are known for their authentic dishes like plantains and arroz con pollo.
 Yardbird Southern Table & Bar has true Southern dishes including fried chicken and macaroni and cheese.

 From Miami, take South Dixie Highway 1 south into the greater Everglades area.
-Pick up essentials at the grocery store before continuing your journey because everything gets more expensive.
+Pick up essentials at the grocery store before continuing your journey because everything gets more expensive from here.

 Homestead and Florida City

 Continuing south about an hour, you’ll next hit the towns of Homestead and Florida City that are the gateway to the Everglades, one of the world’s most unique ecosystems.
 Spend time exploring the national park, starting at Ernest Coe Visitor Center in Homestead.

 There are many points of entry into the park, but admission is $10 per vehicle, which is good for 7 days.
 Campsites are also available.
 You can also book an Everglades Walking Tour or, if time allows, the 3 Day Everglades Kayaking and Camping Tour.

 In Homestead, check out the Coral Castle Museum was built by a man trying to prove his love to a woman.
 At only five feet, how he created this coral masterpiece is still a mystery.

 If you’re looking for a way to kill a few hours, visit the Schnebly Redland’s Winery & Brewery.
 For $7, you can get samples of their beers and wines as well as purchase some to take with you.
 Everglades Outpost is an animal rescue facility that welcomes visitors for programming.

 Homestead’s Robert Is Here fruit stand has some of the most offbeat fruits and delicious smoothies anywhere.
 It also boasts a petting zoo on site.